The Committees of Temple Avodah

 Whether you are a current member or a family considering membership in Temple Avodah, please reach out to us through the Tempe office.
 We will set a time to speak with you, answer any question you might have, meet you at services and introduce you to other interfaith families.

 If you are an Interfaith Temple member and would like to assist on this Committee, we are always looking for new ideas and enhancements of our current programming.
-Please contact the Temple office and leave a message for Tom Wieder to contact you about the Interfaith Committee.
+Please contact the Temple office and leave a message for the Interfaith Committee.

 Even a Temple needs lawyers.
 This committee drafts and reviews contracts, analyzes and helps amend our Constitution and By-Laws, and tries to prevent potential situations of liability.

 Library (Adult) – Alan M. Katz Library Committee

 Bob Epstein is our resident librarian.
 Temple Avodah is home to books relating to all aspects of Judiasm, including culture, history and Talmudic topics.
 You may read more about our Temple Library by clicking here.

 Library (Children’s) Amanda Rose Kanowitz Children’s Library and PJ Library Committee

 The Amanda Rose Kanowitz Children’s Library Committee maintains the children’s book collection at Temple Avodah.
 There is a vast collection of all types of books for all ages available to the children of of our Temple and their families.